codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

    :alt: The student view of Virtual Coach

-- **Summarize prompt**: This option summarizes the text in the guide on the page and provides students with an enumerated set of steps.
+- **Summarize Prompt**: This option summarizes the text in the guide on the page and provides students with an enumerated set of steps.

 - **Error Augmentation**: Provides detailed explanations of error messages.

-- **Next steps hint**: Provides students with ideas for the next steps they can take to complete their assignment.
+- **Next Steps Hint**: Provides students with ideas for the next steps they can take to complete their assignment.

 .. image:: /img/vc-and-extensions/student-vc-summary.png
    :alt: The student view of an assignment summary in Virtual Coach